 An electoral district is an area of a given size and population that elects members to a legislative body, such as a parliament or council.
-Other common terms for electoral district are constituency, electorate, or in some cases at local level ward.
+Other common terms for an electoral district are constituency, electorate, or in some cases at local level - ward.
 In elections to the federal House of Representatives, electoral districts are called divisions.

-Every 4 years, electors across the state elect 11 members of the Legislative Council, who represent all South Australians for an eight-year term.
+Every 4 years, electors across the state elect 11 members of the Legislative Council who represent all South Australians for an 8-year term.

-Every 4 years, electors from each electoral district elect a single member, who will represent them and their district in parliament for a four-year term.
+Every 4 years, electors from each electoral district elect a single member who will represent them and their district in parliament for a 4-year term.

 The boundaries of the House of Assembly electoral districts need to change periodically to reflect demographic changes in the state and to maintain populations of relatively equal size.